-At this point, my neighbor Rodney walked up and asked what I was making.
-As I was explaining to him how this was going to work.
-The seat would lift up to reveal storage.
-I had a light bulb moment realizing that the armrests wouldn’t allow the seat to raise. uh oh
+As I was explaining to my neighbor how this was going to work, meaning the seat would lift up to reveal storage.
+Suddenly, I had a light bulb moment realizing that the armrests wouldn’t allow the seat to raise. uh oh plan b?

 Rodney marked the cut line and I got out the small circular saw to trim off the top of the front leg.
 That would make this an arm less bench.
 Then I got out my phone and showed Rodney my inspiration picture I found on Pinterest.

 When I showed Rodney this bench he came up with a plan.
 I hope it won’t get too confusing.
 Basically we just need the seat to raise without interfering with the armrests.

 To allow the bench seat to raise and lower, it will need to clear the armrest.
 On the left is the original side.
 The middle image shows a 2x4 brace set in place.
 The image on the right is the 1x4 place on top of the original side and the new 2x4 brace.